 |Statement of Results||A Statement of Results (a.k.a.
 Examination Judgment) is a short document listing the marks/grades obtained in each module for a specific exam period (i.e. per year or per trimester).
 If a student has completed their degree, an Academic Transcript will list all of their academic history.|

 |Student Contribution Charge||The Student Contribution Charge covers costs associated with student services, examinations, admissions, registration, fees administration and student records.
 It is payable by all students on 'free' fees programmes.
 The amount is set by the Department of Education & Skills each year.
 Students approved for a SUSI/local authority grant will have their student contribution paid on their behalf by SUSI/local authority.|

 |Student Desk||The Student Desk is the University's point of contact for most of the administrative services a student will need during their time as a UCD student.
 Visit the Student Desk website to learn more about the services they provide.

-The Student Desk works closely with other support units, such as UCARD, UCD Library and Programme Offices, to ensure smooth service for UCD students.
+The Student Desk works closely with other support units, such as UCARD, UCD Library and the College/School Offices, to ensure smooth service for UCD students.

 Current areas using Student Fitting are Science and Agriculture.
-There is a list of modules included in student fitting available on the web.
+There is a list of modules included in student fitting published on the web during the process.